+Call your veterinarian as soon as you notice any swelling on your cat's paw or elsewhere.
 Until your cat has been examined by your vet, don't attempt to give it any medications.
 Cats are very sensitive to painkillers like aspirin, and giving your cat acetaminophen, such as Tylenol, can be fatal.
 Never give over-the-counter or unused portions of prescriptions to your pet.

 Your veterinarian will administer or recommend medications to help reduce the swelling and stop the allergic reaction if it's the result of a bee sting or other allergen.
 Some infections require a course of antibiotics or application of antibiotic ointment.
 If an abscess has formed, it may need to be lanced and drained.

 If your vet suspects a broken bone, they will X-ray your cat's paw to confirm.
 Depending on the location of the break, the vet may set the bone in a splint.
 In some cases, surgery is necessary to repair the break.

 If your cat is treated for wounds on the bottom of its paws, ask your vet about switching from a clay-based pelleted litter to shredded paper until the wounds heal to help keep your cat's paws clean and prevent reinfection of the swollen area.

 If your cat repeatedly suffers from ingrown or overgrown nails, enlist help in learning how to trim your cat's claws.
 Keeping your kitty's claws neatly trimmed will eliminate overgrown-nail issues.
 Regularly inspect your outdoor cat's paws for signs of burrs, stings, bites, or cuts.
 Treating problems early may help prevent the types of issues that lead to inflammation.